 What Is Universal Language?

 From our own experience buying gifts for football-supporting friends and family (and through speaking to supporters directly) it became clear something was missing.
-Too often, fan apparel felt disposable — low-quality garments, rushed designs and short-term novelty ideas that didn’t reflect the depth of football culture or stand the test of time.
+Too often, fan apparel felt disposable with low-quality garments, rushed designs and short-term novelty ideas that didn’t reflect the depth of football culture or stand the test of time.
 Fans deserve well-designed, durable, sustainable clothing that celebrated football culture in a way that felt authentic, stylish and built to last.

 This is why we founded Universal Language in summer 2024.
 Launching ahead of the football season with a simple belief: football fans deserved better when it came to clothing.